 Mastiha, often referred to as the “Tears of Chios” or the “White Gold of Greece,” is a product made exclusively on the Greek island of Chios.
-Since antiquity, this sticky resin, which seeps from the bark of mastic trees, has been harvested not only for its flavor but its therapeutic value, as well.
+Since antiquity, this sticky resin, which seeps from the bark of mastic trees, has been harvested not only for its flavor but for its therapeutic value.

 Although the mastic tree, also called “lentisk,” is native to many areas in the Mediterranean, its bark only “bleeds” mastic on the island of Chios, making it a truly unique and nearly miraculous product.

 Mastic is used as flavoring in many sweets and drinks, most famously in Mastiha, a digestive liquor from Chios.
 The mastic “tears,” or small bits of hardened tree sap, can also be chewed like gum, a practice dating back thousands of years.
 Its healing properties include prevention and treatment of stomach pains and gastric disorders and rejuvenation of the skin.